 There are loads of cream tea options to choose from, but a couple we've tried with nice coastal views are Isle of Wight Pearl and The Needles Old Battery.

-20. Fort Victoria
+22. Fort Victoria

 At one stage, the Isle of Wight must have looked pretty unwelcoming with guns pointed at passing boats from various spots including The Needles Battery, Puckpool Battery and the site which is now Wildheart Animal Sanctuary and was previously Isle of Wight Zoo.

-Fort Victoria in Yarmouth is another remnant of such things, although it now houses rather more sedate attractions including a planetarium.
 An aquarium at the fort closed a few years ago, but the Isle of Wight Reptilarium and Terrapin sanctuary replaced it in 2017.
 Does anyone else fondly remember those Terrapins they gave away with Kinder Surprise in the 90s?
-Just me then... |
+Just me then...

-21. Arts and Crafts
+23. Arts and Crafts

-If you'd rather sit and watch then you can build up a sweat at the glass blowing at The Needles.
+If you'd rather sit and watch, then you can build up a sweat at the glass blowing at The Needles.
 Watch out for school trips though...

-If you'd rather sit and watch then you can build up a sweat at the glass blowing at The Needles.
+If you'd rather sit and watch, then you can build up a sweat at the glass blowing at The Needles.
 Watch out for school trips though...

-22. Liz Earle
+24. Liz Earle

 I rarely venture beyond soap and water, but my wife got terribly excited when she realised that Liz Earle was based on the Isle of Wight.
-They are one of those natural skincare companies which appear on never-ending shopping channels, presented by people with never-ending smiles.
+They are one of those natural skincare companies that appear on never-ending shopping channels, presented by people with never-ending smiles.

 Liz Earle has got an Isle of Wight store in Ryde, and does things like pampering and Friday afternoon cake sessions.